aresdevo/animaide/README.md

 > - Tools are now grouped in the "expand" mode for ease of use.
 > - Overshoot option button is now available next to the curveTool.
 > - If keys are not selected the tools will act on the keys under the cursor.
-> - If auto-key is on most tools will add a keyframe if no key under the cursor and no key is selected.
+> - If auto-key is on, most tools will add a keyframe if no key is under the cursor and no key is selected.
 > - Time-Offset works with cycles now.
 >
 > **AnimOffset:**